Gov. Walz expected to extend Twin Cities curfew as transit resumes

 Chief Hennepin County Public Defender Mary Moriarty also spoke, telling people, “This is a moment in history … We in the system need your help.
 We need you to help us.
 I vow to you that I will keep speaking out about systemic racism.”

 Monique Cullars-Doty is the aunt of Marcus Golden.
-She was shot and killed in 2014 by two St. Paul police officers, said the “media repeated multiple lies from the St. Paul Police Department.”
+He was shot and killed in 2014 by two St. Paul police officers.
+She said the “media repeated multiple lies from the St. Paul Police Department.”

 “They’re not investigating, they’re just putting out false narratives as if they’re an extension of the law enforcement agencies,” she said.
 “Their goal in doing that when the police try and demonize our loved ones is to justify the homicide.”